 For a long time, I have lived and worked in the beautiful region of Alsace, France, where I was born.
-Most of the projects I’ve worked on as a social media consultant were remote.
+Most of the projects I’ve worked on were remote.
 Except in some special cases, for example, the tourism industry, I never had the impression that I had to commute to my clients to complete the projects given to me.
 All was a matter of organization.

 After nine years experience, I can tell the benefits of remote work are many: more comfortable, cost-saving… Add to that, the amount of time saved daily, productivity gains resulting from a more efficient work… When I think about it, it is very difficult for me to find any drawbacks.

 And I’m quite confident I’m not the only one.
 Over the years, remote work has become a central feature of organizations that have outsourced their workforce across the world.
 At a time of high-speed broadband Internet, of collaboration tools such as Slack and Google Drive that allow asynchronous work for teams spread over different time zones, of video conferencing tools such as Google Hangouts, Zoom and Skype that allow remote meetings with the same ease than face-to-face meetings, I think for many businesses relying on a large number of digital workers, the benefits of remote work outweigh its drawbacks in many situations.